30350n/breeze10/README.md

-# BreezeEnhanced
+# Breeze10

 ## Overview

-BreezeEnhanced is a fork of KDE Breeze decoration with the following changes:
+Breeze10 is a fork of KDE Breeze decoration with the following changes:

- * The optional title-bar gradient is smooth and has a configurable intensity.
  * The title-bar opacity is configurable.
  * A very mild light line is added to the top of title-bar (especially for dark color schemes) and the separator between title-bar and window is removed.
- * By default, the close, minimize and maximize buttons are macOS-like and their sizes change on mouse-over when animation is enabled.
  * The spacing between buttons is configurable.
- * Opaqueness, opacity override and flatness are added to the exception list properties.
+ * Opaqueness, opacity override is added to the exception list properties.
  * Title-bar font is set indpendent from the KDE font settings (for use outside KDE).

-Please note that BreezeEnhanced is not related to the Breeze widget style.
+Please note that Breeze10 is not related to the Breeze widget style.
 In fact, it is made to match various themes of the [Kvantum](https://github.com/tsujan/Kvantum) widget style but it works with all styles.

 ## Credits:

-BreezeEnhanced was started from BreezeBlurred (https://github.com/alex47/BreezeBlurred), a former fork of Breeze with title-bar translucency and blurring.
+Breeze10 was started from BreezeEnhanced (https://github.com/tsujan/BreezeEnhanced), a former fork of Breeze with title-bar translucency and blurring.

-Needless to say, the main work behind BreezeEnhanced is the Breeze KWin decoration itself, which can be downloaded from https://download.kde.org/stable/plasma/.
+Needless to say, the main work behind Breeze10 is the Breeze KWin decoration itself, which can be downloaded from https://download.kde.org/stable/plasma/.

 ## Installation